Bucky Barnes: Origin and World War II

-Soon after the explosion, Bucky is found in the water by USSR General Vasily Karpov and the crew of a Russian patrol submarine.
+Soon after the explosion, Bucky is found by USSR General Vasily Karpov and the crew of a Russian patrol submarine.
 Despite possessing no enhanced traits such as Captain America or any superhuman abilities, Bucky is still alive, his body partially preserved by the freezing waters, and is able to be revived.
-Along with the loss of his left arm, he has brain damage and amnesia as a result of the explosion and his time in the water.
-Realizing he still has his learned combat skills, expertise, and combat instincts, Karpov sends him to the secret Soviet agency Department X.
+Along with the loss of his left arm, he has sustained brain damage and amnesia.
+Realizing that Bucky has retained his learned combat skills, expertise, and combat instincts, Karpov sends him to the secret Soviet agency Department X.